Kamarajar Port: Operations

 Commissioned in 2001 and operating on a landlord port concept, it is outsourcing all services required for operation and maintenance, and new terminals are being developed with the participation of the private sector.
 During the year of 2010–11, it handled a total cargo of 11.01 million tons.
 The port has effectively taken over all the ore movement from the Chennai Port.
 By 2016, the port is expected to have the capacity to handle over 80 million tons of cargo and its coal-handling capacity is expected to be about 43 million tons.
 The port is equipped to handle 16 million tonnes of coal per year from its two dedicated coal berths with 15 m alongside depth and staffed by TNEB, while its third berth promoted by Chettinad International Coal Terminal, is a common user facility that can handle 8 million tonnes per annum.

 The approach channel to the port is 3,775 m long.
 The minimum depth of the entrance channel is 16 m below chart datum (BCD) and the minimum width is 250 m.
 The turning basin is 600 m in diameter with a minimum depth of 15.5 m BCD.
 The breakwaters in the port are of rubble-mound type with accropode armour protection.
 The northern breakwater measures 3,080 m and the southern breakwater measures 1,070 m.

 The port has adequate road and rail links.
 The Port has obtained an in-principle approval from Southern Railways for providing rail connectivity to coal and iron ore stackyards.
 Ennore Port Limited (EPL) is also developing an 8-lane Northern Express Road, which would link the port with the National Highway No. 5.
 It has a 560 m-long coal wharf for berthing two Panamax-size vessels and fully mechanised systems for handling 16 million tons of cargo a year.
 Designed as a world-class port, with two breakwaters—one in the north measuring 3080 m and the other in the south measuring 1070 m with a depth of 15 m—it has the capacity to develop 22 berths for handling a variety of bulk, liquid, and container cargo.
-The port is an artificial port with features including all-weather, round-the-clock operations, a large back-up land, eco-friendly environment, state-of-the-art navigational facilities, well-organised logistics systems and transport interface.
+The port is an artificial port with features including all-weather, round-the-clock operations and transport interface.